Atomic7/Azure.LogicApp.Template.Alert.FreshDesk/README.md

 This repository contains an Azure ARM template that can receive an HTTP call from [Nodinite](https://nodinite.com) and uses Azure's built-in connector for [FreshDesk](https://freshdesk.com/).

+## Requirements

+For this to work you need to have:

+1. A running instance of [Nodinite](https://nodinite.com)
+2. The HTTP Webhook plugin for Alarms
+3. A working instance of [FreshDesk](https://freshdesk.com)

 ## What it does

 ![Azure Logic App Designer](./assets/images/azure-logic-app-designer-screenshot.png)